guzzle/guzzle/UPGRADING.md

 ### General changes

-- The cacert.pem certificate has been moved to `src/Guzzle/Http/cacert.pem`.
+- The cacert.pem certificate has been moved to `src/cacert.pem`.
 - Added the concept of adapters that are used to transfer requests over the wire.
 - Simplified the event system.
 - Sending requests in parallel is still possible, but batching is no longer a concept of the HTTP layer.
-Instead, you must use the `request.after_send` and `error` events to manage parallel request transfers.
+Instead, you must use the `complete` and `error` events to asynchronously manage parallel request transfers.
 - `Guzzle\Http\Url` has moved to `GuzzleHttp\Url`.
 - `Guzzle\Http\QueryString` has moved to `GuzzleHttp\Query`.
-- QueryAggregator classes have moved to `GuzzleHttp\Url`.
-- QueryAggregators now accept only an array with any amount of nesting and returns a flattened array.
+- QueryAggregators have been rewritten so that they are simply callable functions.
 - `GuzzleHttp\StaticClient` has been removed.
 Use the functions provided in `functions.php` for an easy to use static client instance.
 - Exceptions in `GuzzleHttp\Exception` have been updated to all extend from `GuzzleHttp\Exception\TransferException`.

 ### Client

-Calling methods like `get()`, `post()`, `head()`, etc. no longer create and return a request, but rather create a request, send the request, and returns the response.
+Calling methods like `get()`, `post()`, `head()`, etc. no longer create and return a request, but rather creates a request, sends the request, and returns the response.

 ```php
 // 3.0